 - 6 things wise leaders do to engage their employees (blog post, Glenn Llopis, Forbes)

-HR trends 2020 – Where are we headed next?
+HR trends in the 2020s – Where are we headed next?

 As HR continues to evolve, trends will come and go.
 Some organisations have already embraced these trends, while others are lagging far behind due to being unable to anticipate the future, lack of knowledge, or ignorance.